comit-network/RFCs/RFC-005-SWAP-Bitcoin-basic.md

 | `00`             | A single byte used to activate the refund path in the `OP_IF`                                           |
 | contract_script  | The compiled contract (as generally required when redeeming from a P2WSH output)                        |

-To be notified of the refund event both parties may watch the blockchain for transactions that spend from the output and check that the witness data is in the above form.
+To be notified of the refund event, both parties MAY watch the blockchain for transactions that spend from the output and check that the witness data is in the above form.

 ## Registry extension